-More Services to Cross Sell: More common than cost reduction is synergies that result in a profit increase through an increase in combined revenue.
-An example of this is where a civil engineering firm acquires a Land Surveyor firm and now they are able to cross-sell their existing customer base to provide more services to each other’s customers and increase the combined revenue.
-Also, they are able to win larger jobs where the bid involves both areas of expertise of the combined companies so that they don’t need to use subcontractors and can better control the quality and costs of the project.
+- More Services to Cross Sell: More common than cost reduction is synergies that result in a profit increase through an increase in combined revenue.
+An example of this is where a civil engineering firm acquires a Land Surveyor firm, and now they can cross-sell their existing customer base to provide more services to each other’s customers and increase the combined revenue.
+Also, they can win larger jobs where the bid involves both areas of expertise of the combined companies so that they don’t need to use subcontractors and can better control the quality and costs of the project.

 - Taking Full Advantage of each other’s strengths: An example of this would be an acquisition of a small software company that has developed great new technology but doesn’t have a large sales force.
 This could be acquired by either an IT Services or Software company that has a large sales force and relationships with IT Departments at their customers, but perhaps their products have become dated over time.
 The combination of these two firms would be able to more quickly sell the new technology and allow the more established firm a growth path that it wouldn’t have otherwise.